Stretches to Sooth and Help Heel Pain

 Plantar Fasciitis

-Plantar fasciitis is a common culprit of heel pain.
-It occurs when the plantar fascia, a thick band of tissue running along the bottom of the foot, becomes inflamed or strained.
-This condition is often associated with repetitive stress, improper footwear, or overuse.
+Plantar fasciitis is one of the most common causes of heel pain.
+It occurs when the ligament along the bottom of the foot becomes irritated or inflamed.

-– Pain that worsens with activity or after prolonged periods of rest.
+• Pain that worsens with activity or after extended periods of standing.

-– Swelling and tenderness in the affected area.
+• Swelling and tenderness around the affected area.

 Plantar Fascia Massage